 Letter from the Sales Department to Mircea Deac, informing him that Nety Heimovici, wife of the artist, wishes that the payment be done in cash, directly to her.

 Nety sends him a telegram letting him know that she met someone else, shall not return to Romania and wishes to divorce.
 Bitzan is put under surveillance by the Romanian secret police and his telephone is being tapped.
-They officially divorce in February 1965;
+They officially divorce on February, 12 1965;

 Marries Viky Tantas, 19 years younger, on 05.06.1965 in Bucharest.
 Viky (Victoria Aurelia) is born on July 6, 1943 in Negrești-Oaș, a small town in northwestern Romania, in the county of Satu Mare.
 Satu Mare was part of Hungary between 1940 and 1945.
 Viky's father (Vasile Tantas 1911-2010)) was a lawyer and a prominent member of the local branch of the Liberal Party.
 Her mother (Olga Carp -1995) was a teacher.
 As of 1948 Vasile is not allowed to work as a lawyer, because he had an "antidemocratic attitude".
 Between 1952-1954 he is in jail (Ghencea and Vacaresti).
 In 1995 he is accepted as a lawyer in the Satu Mare bar;

 July First one-man show in Poznan opens at Arsenal Gallery, Poznan, Poland.
 As of now he will exhibit, at least abroad, under the name Ion Bitzan.